 Have extra hot peppers sitting around?

-Hot pepper vinegar is easy to make, looks beautiful in the kitchen, and lasts a long time.
+Hot pepper vinegar is easy to make and looks beautiful in the kitchen.
+And, best of all, it lasts a long time.
 It’s a southern dining table staple, often found next to salt and pepper and providing a mellow spice to many a meal.